-Codaisseur offers an 8-week web development academy in Amsterdam.
+Codaisseur offers a 10-week web development academy in Amsterdam.
 Their program prepares students for full-stack developer roles where professionals teach what they know and love through this unique course.
 In collaboration with industry professionals and employers, the Codaisseur Academy curriculum matches market demand.
 By starting with foundational knowledge of software development, students will then be equipped with cutting-edge technology skills by participating in code reviews, quality assessments, team collaboration, and more.
 All course materials and instruction are provided in English to best prepare students to work in an international coding environment.
 Students also receive access to Codaisseur's 2-year Junior Acceleration Program that aims to further training, support, and mentorship through one-on-one coaching and community to gain more skills to land ideal junior developer roles.

 Recent Codaisseur News